-Packed with pumpkin and warming spices, these fluffy and perfect Pumpkin Pancakes might just be your new favorite fall breakfast.
+These fluffy and perfect Pumpkin Pancakes are packed with pumpkin and warming spices and might just be your new favorite fall breakfast.

-Plus, they’re completely delicious, perfectly fluffy, and really simple to make, so if you have a can of pumpkin puree in your pantry, you probably have the ingredients make them right now.
+They’re completely delicious, perfectly fluffy, and really, really simple to make.
+If you have a can of pumpkin puree in your pantry, you probably have the ingredients make some pumpkin pancakes right now.

-- Mix a little vinegar and milk together and let it sit to make a faux buttermilk while you measure your other ingredients.
+- If you don’t have buttermilk, mix vinegar/lemon juice and milk together and let it sit to make a faux buttermilk while you measure your other ingredients.

 - If making your pancakes in a skillet rather than a griddle, you will have to cook them two at a time.
 To keep your first batch of pancakes warm while the second cooks, set them on a plate inside your oven and turn your oven to warm or its lowest setting.